nwg-piotr/psuinfo/README.md

 ### Execution time:

-Since executing of the `psutil.cpu_percent()` function takes a certain time, it makes sense to learn how long it takes your customized command to produce output.
+Since executing of the `psutil.cpu_percent()` function takes a certain time (set to 1 seond here), it makes sense to learn how long it takes your customized command to produce output.
 To do so, use the `-T` argument:

 ```
 [piotr@asuspro ~]$ python ~/tint2-executors/cpu-fan-mem.py -CgStfM -T
 ________ 1.6/3.3GHz 49.0℃ 2500/m 3.5/15.6GB [1.067s]
 ```

 Execution of the command above takes 1.067 second.
-If so, it makes sense to set at least 2 seconds long interval:
+To use it in a Tint2 executor, it makes sense to set at least 2 seconds long interval:
 ```
 execp_interval = 2
 ```